krempaskyk/edtech-plan-caroleng/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-f059dc9a6f8d3a56e377f745f24479a46679e63a5d9fe6f495e02850cd0d8118.svg)](https://classroom.github.com/online_ide?assignment_repo_id=6319754&assignment_repo_type=AssignmentRepo)
 # Educational Technology Plan

-Provide a brief description of the purpose of your educational technology Plan
+{Provide a brief description of the purpose of your educational technology Plan}

 This Educational Technology Plan is prepared to ensure that Santa Teresa High School will know what the minimum technical requirements are for the APCS-Principles class.